karthikkallam/Internship-Tracker/README.md

-# Internship Tracker (a.k.a.
-“I need a job by June”)
+# Internship Tracker

-Welcome!
-If you’re a fellow student trying to juggle classes, clubs, and job apps, this repo is for you.
+If you’re a student trying to juggle classes, clubs, and job apps, this repo is for you.
 The app scrapes a bunch of company career pages every few minutes, keeps only internship-friendly roles in the United States, and blasts updates straight to a live React dashboard.
-No more doom-scrolling through 50 tabs at 2 a.m.

-## What you actually get
+## What you get
 - **Real-time feed**: new listings appear in the UI the moment the backend ingests them.
 - **Push notifications**: browser tab stays open, toaster pops whenever a fresh role drops.
 - **Source coverage**: Greenhouse, Lever, Ashby, SmartRecruiters, Recruitee (the open APIs companies actually expose).
 Everything is filtered to internships in the U.S. only, so no more “Senior Internal Communications” false positives.